pt232/money-tracker/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have written tests for my changes
 - [ ] I have tested my changes locally
-- [ ] I have updated the documentation, if necessary

 ## Screenshots